shuubham4/CRA7_demo/README.md

 This is Demo project for CRA7_demo

 ## Connect multiple device
-Both client and server is setup with Ubuntu 18 and ROS
+Both client and server is setup with Ubuntu 20.04 and ROS noetic

 1. First connect all the device under same wifi network
 2. On the server pc open the `.bashrc` file